pwyde/monochrome-kde/README.md

 At the time of writing there are no packages available.
 Install the theme manually using `git clone` or the provided install [script](install.sh).
 See instructions below.
 This method works on all distributions.

 ### Monochrome KDE Installer
-The installation script will automatically download the latest version from the repository and copy the needed files to `/usr/share`.
+The installation script will automatically download the latest version from the repository and copy the required files to `/usr/share`.

 **Install**